What is Stress Management?

 Learn to “Pump the Brakes” on Stress

-Laughter, physical activity and thought-sorting can be effective stress-management techniques.
-But something as simple as a short break can too.
+Laughter, physical activity and organizing your thoughts can be effective stress-management techniques.
+But something as simple as a short break can also be effective.
 Dr. Robert Sapolsky, stress expert and neurology professor at Stanford, says we all need to commit to regular stress management and learn how to “pump the brakes” on stress without loading it onto other people.
 Let’s talk about why and how.

 The Purpose of Stress